Hawkeye (Clint Barton): Other versions

-Age of Apocalypse

-In the Age of Apocalypse timeline, Hawkeye moved to Europe and was a pilot for the Human High Council, piloting Tony Stark when he went to collect Don Blake after a mission in Wakanda.

 Amalgam Comics

-Attributes of Hawkeye and the DC Comics archer Green Arrow were combined into two new characters in the Amalgam Comics universe.
-Hawkeye is Clint Archer, who developed extraordinary archery skills through ardent study at a monastery in Tibet and earned membership in the Judgment League Avengers.
-His mask and costume colors are from Green Arrow, and his Tibetan monastery origins are similar to that of the Connor Hawke version.

 Oliver Queen in the Amalgam universe is Goliath (Clint's second superhero identity), who developed a growth serum with Hank Pym.
 The two of them are also in a love triangle with Dinah Barton, alias Canary, a fellow Judgment League Avenger.
 Canary is a combination of DC Comics' Black Canary and Marvel's Mockingbird, the respective love interests of the two archers in their main universes.

 All-New Hawkeye

-In All-New Hawkeye, Clint and Kate give up Project Communion (Inhuman orphans with powerful and dangerous psyonic abilities) to Hydra after failing to protect them.
+In All-New Hawkeye, Clint and Kate give up Project Communion (Inhuman orphans with powerful and dangerous psionic abilities) to Hydra after failing to protect them.
 An alternate future is shown where Clint and Kate split up for twenty years.
 An older Clint has retired from heroics and just spends time with his new dog, Lucky 2, until the middle aged Kate arrives and forces Clint to help with a mission.
 Kate at this point has made an entire organization stemmed from the Hawkeye name, and is generally recognized as the Hawkeye by other heroes and villains due to Clint's absence.
 She and Clint attempt to rescue the Project Communion children from the Mandarin and Maria Hill while utilizing Kate's connections to other superheroes like Marvel Boy and Captain America Chavez.
 However, Hill has them cornered and kills one of the subjects, leading them to regret splitting up twenty years ago.
 This future was averted in the main story as they successfully rescued the children in the past.
 The older Hawkeye still uses hearing aids, and objects to Kate's suggestion of wearing Pym-Plants due to his experience with Ultron.